Learn how to take advantage of financial help and avoid tax penalties when enrolling for health insurance. You may be leaving money on the table!

 You can only apply for financial help through Covered California.
 Whether or not you qualify — and the amount — depends on your estimated income for that year, how many people are in your tax household, your age, and your ZIP code.

-Check out this interactive calculator to find out how much financial help you can get to pay for health coverage.
+Check out our interactive calculator to find out how much financial help you can get to pay for health coverage.
 You can then explore the costs of plans in your area by using the Shop and Compare tool.
 Remember, you can receive financial help as a monthly reduction of your premium cost or as one lump sum at tax time – it’s up to you to choose the option that best suits your needs.

 Self-Employed and Small Business Owner Tax Deductions